sympy/sympy/doc/src/guides/solving/solve-equation-algebraically.md

-# Solve an equation algebraically
+# Solve an Equation Algebraically

 Use SymPy to solve an equation algebraically (symbolically).
 For example, solving $x^2 = y$ for $x$ yields $x \in \{-\sqrt{y},\sqrt{y}\}$.